jtappi/daily-tracker-v2/README.md

 - Add the back button to the analyze page.  rename that and the other back button to the same name and use the logic from navigation.js.
 Add a new button called home and add it to the analyze and view data pages.  remove the back buttons
 - Fix the logout func.  it doesn't work as expected
 - overaly d-none look at the style and make it lighter
+- create a dropdown on viewdata that allow me to select a date and then loads teh chart.  replace the today function to read from the calendar drop down selection

 # My Node.js Project